bet4a/d3wiki/Upgrading-to-3.0.md

 <script src="http://d3js.org/d3.v3.min.js"></script>
 ```

 (There’s also a [d3.v3.js](http://d3js.org/d3.v3.js) for development.)
-Also, make sure that you have the DOCTYPE and charset set correctly; the top of your HTML page should look like this:
+Also, check that you have the DOCTYPE and charset set correctly on your HTML page:

 ```html
 <!DOCTYPE html>